 It is striking that Pottstown Borough, which has a higher percentage of adults without health insurance and higher poverty rates has a smaller percentage of adults consuming SSBs daily (14%).
 The small percentage of Pottstown Borough adults reporting SSB consumption is driven by a very small percentage of young adults (18-34 years) in the Pottstown Borough who reported consuming SSB once or more per day (4%).
 The Pottsgrove area also had a very small percentage of young adults who reported consuming SSB once or more per day (6%).
 Consumption of SSB among young adults in the Tri-County Area as a whole was higher (35%) and ranged from 29% in Daniel Boone to 81% in Boyertown.
-The sample size of young adults within each sub-area who responded to the Tri-County HHS is fairly small, thus additional data, such as a follow-up survey in future years would provide insight as to whether the findings about SSB consumption in Pottstown is an outlier or is indicative of a trend.
-It is possible, and hopeful that the young adults in Pottstown and Pottsgrove are following national trends which show a reduction in SSB consumption.
-Of course, it is also important to mention that adults in Pottstown are still consuming SSBs just not as frequently as the other areas.
+The sample size of young adults within each sub-area who responded to the Tri-County HHS is fairly small, thus additional data, such as a follow-up survey in future years would provide insight as to whether the findings about SSB consumption.50 Of course, it is also important to mention that adults in Pottstown are still consuming SSBs just not as frequently as the other areas.
 More than half of Pottstown adults consume SSBs a few times a week or month (55%) compared to 35% of adults in the remainder of the Tri-County Area who consume SSBs a few times a week or a month.